Goffys '59 A10

 The bloody rockerbox is leaking oil, but after all the trouble I had this time getting the pushrods where they're supposed to go it'll have to leak.

 Mar.
 2016 The Draganfly oil pump has cured the wet sumping.
 I was losing something like a pint a week into the crankcases, but now after standing 2 weeks I can't tell if any has drained at all.
 The return flow back into the tank seems greater as well, money well spent there.
+Strangely this wonderful state of affairs only lasted a short while & I'm back to losing a pint a week into the crankcases.

 More A10 Stories